aplteam/CompareFiles/README.md

 ## Overview

-`CompareFiles` is a Dyalog APL user command that takes two files and feeds them to a comparison utility.
+`CompareFiles` takes two files and feeds them to a comparison utility.
+It's an attempt to standardize the interface to comparison utilities across Windows, Linux and Mac OS.

+It it available in two ways:

+* As a user command
+* As an API that can be used by other utilties and user commands

+  For example, the user command `]APL2Git` uses the API when the command `]APLGit2.CompareCommits` is issued.

 It comes with ready-to-use functions for a couple of popular comparison utilities: